-Management recommends that KPMG LLP ("KPMG"), the Corporation's auditors since December 2010, be appointed as the auditors of the Corporation by the Shareholders and the Shareholders authorise the Directors to fix the auditors' remuneration.
-Management is seeking the approval of a majority of the votes cast at the Meeting for KPMG to be so appointed.
+Management recommends that BDO LLP of London, United Kingdom ("BDO"), the Corporation's auditors since 12 November 2013, be appointed as the auditors of the Corporation by the Shareholders and the Shareholders authorise the Directors to fix the auditors' remuneration.
+Management is seeking the approval of a majority of the votes cast at the Meeting for BDO to be so appointed.

-The Shareholders will be requested at the Meeting to pass the following resolution, without variation:
+The Shareholders will be requested at the Meeting to pass the following resolution:

-"IT IS HEREBY RESOLVED, THAT KPMG LLP, Chartered Accountants, be appointed as the auditors of the Corporation, and the board of Directors of the Corporation are hereby authorised to fix the remuneration of KPMG LLP, Chartered Accountants."
+"IT IS HEREBY RESOLVED, THAT BDO LLP, Chartered Accountants, be appointed as the auditors of the Corporation, and the board of Directors of the Corporation are hereby authorised to fix the remuneration of BDO LLP, Chartered Accountants."

-The persons named in the Management Proxy intend to vote FOR the appointment of KPMG as auditors of the Corporation until the next annual meeting of Shareholders, and authorizing the Directors to fix the remuneration of the auditors in the absence of directions to the contrary from the Shareholders appointing them.
+The persons named in the Management Proxy intend to vote FOR the appointment of BDO as auditors of the Corporation until the next annual meeting of Shareholders, and authorizing the Directors to fix the remuneration of the auditors in the absence of directions to the contrary from the Shareholders appointing them.

-Approval of the Stock Option Plan
+Approval of the Stock Option Plan and the proposed amendments included therein

 In 2004, the Shareholders approved the Corporation's stock option plan in substantially its current form (the "Stock Option Plan"), which is known as a "rolling plan".
 The Stock Option Plan requires the approval of the Shareholders each year at the annual general meeting of the Shareholders in accordance with the terms of the Stock Option Plan and TSX Venture Exchange ("TSX-V") Policy 4.4 - "Incentive Stock Options" ("Policy 4.4").
 The TSX-V has conditionally approved the Stock Option Plan, subject to the Stock Option Plan Resolution (as defined below) being approved by a majority of votes cast at the Meeting by certain Shareholders.
-Management is seeking the approval of a majority of the votes cast at the Meeting for the Stock Option Resolution.
+Management is seeking the approval of a majority of the votes cast at the Meeting for the Stock Option Plan Resolution.